bUnit-dev/bUnit/docs/csharp-examples.md

 - In `Test001` we use the `Services.AddService` method to register the dependency and the performs a regular "initial render" verification.

 - `Test002` creates a new instance of the mock service and registers that with the the service provider.
-It then renders the CUT and uses `WaitForNextRender` to pass the test data to the mock services task, which then completes and the CUT gets the data.
+It then renders the CUT and uses `WaitForNextRender` to pass the test data to the mock services task, which then completes, and the CUT gets the data.

 - In the assert step we expect the CUT to use a `ForecastDataTable` to render the forecast data.
-Thus, to make our assertion more simple and stable to changes, we render an instance of the `ForecastDataTable` use that to verify that the expected addition after the CUT receives the forecast data is as it should be.
+Thus, to make our assertion simpler and more stable to changes, we render an instance of the `ForecastDataTable` use that to verify that the expected addition after the CUT receives the forecast data is as it should be.

 ## Dispatching `@on-events` during testing